AuraFrizzati/StatsWales-CYP-counselling/README.md

 - `output` --> folder containing figures generated for the report.

 You can use the `renv` library to reproduce the environment used to create this project.
-Just use the command `renv::init()` in the console and follow the instructions to install all the project's libraries and related dependencies.
+Just use the command `renv::init()` in the RStudio console (after you have cloned the project in your local machine) and follow the instructions to install all the project's libraries and related dependencies.